ahmetaa/zemberek-nlp/classification/README.md

 Use zemberek with dependencies jar:

     java -jar zemberek-with-dependencies.jar TrainFastTextClassifier \
-     -i news-title-set \
+     -i news-title-category-set \
-     -o news-title.model \
+     -o news-title-category-set.model \
      --learningRate 0.1 \
      --epochCount 50

-If training ends with success `news-title.model` file will be generated.
+If training ends with success `news-title-category-set.model` file will be generated.
 Model file is quite large but there are ways to reduce it.

 ## Using the Classifier